arunans23/SchedularSimulationC-/README.md

 # SchedularSimulationC-
-This is a semester 3 project for Operating System Schedule Simulation.
+This is a semester 3 project for Operating System Schedule .